-How many requests do I receive for folks who wish to add their content to THE Canadian Personal Finance Site?
-This week over 10, and most weeks at least 5 of them, and 99.9% of all of them are from folks who I do not read, nor do I know of them.
-If I ran a corner store, and someone who I did not know walked in and said, “I’d like to run your store today, can I?“, I would give the same answer I give most Guest Post requests, NO!
+How many requests do I receive from folks who wish to add their content to THE Canadian Personal Finance Place?
+This week over ten, and most weeks, at least 5 of them, are asking if they can write a Guest Post.
+They are all from folks I do not read, nor do I know of them.
+If I ran a corner store, someone I did not know walked in and said, “I’d like to run your store today, can I?”
+I would give the same answer I give most Guest Post requests, NO!

-The one guest post request I have agreed to over the past year, was actually a referral from another blogger who I know and trust, who asked me as a favour to help out a new set of bloggers.
-The Post about the Side Effects of Credit Card Balance Build Up, fit with my point of view and did not heinously inundate the reader with links to sites and weird graphics with hidden crap in them.
-Yes, I am fully cognisant of the dirty tricks a lot of these alleged “guest writers” pull if you let their content onto your site, and that is the other reason I don’t usually allow guest posts.
+The few guest post requests I have agreed to over the past year were actually a referral from other bloggers who I know and trust, who asked me as a favour to help out a new set of bloggers.
+The Post about the Side Effects of Credit Card Balance Built-Up fit with my point of view and did not heinous inundate the reader with links to sites and weird graphics with hidden crap in them.
+Yes, I am fully cognizant of the dirty tricks many of these alleged “guest writers” pull if you let their content onto your site, which is why I don’t usually allow guest posts.

-I have discussed this with other bloggers (and believe me, I am not in the minority on my opinions of the Guest Post game), and some of them now will simply reply to all Guest Post requests with a form e-mail saying that they charge for guest posts, and they still reserve the right to refuse any content that they feel is inappropriate to their site (the charges range from $20 to over $100).
-I like this idea, but I am always afraid that someone might take me up on the offer too.
+I have discussed this with other bloggers (and believe me, I am not in the minority on my opinions of the Guest Postgame).
+Some of them now will reply to all Guest Post requests with a form e-mail saying that they charge for guest posts, and they still reserve the right to refuse any content they feel is inappropriate to their site (the charges range from $20 to over $100).
+I like this idea, but I am always afraid someone might take me up on the offer.

 Advice on Guest Posts

-- Do not send e-mails to bloggers you do not know, most will simply send you to the SPAM box and ignore you.
-You need to have some kind of relationship with the blogger before you approach them about a guest post.
+- Do not send e-mails to bloggers you do not know, most will send you to the SPAM box and ignore you.
+You need to have some relationship with the blogger before you approach them about a guest post.

-- Get to know the blogger, it is Networking that works the best.
-If I know of you, or know someone who will vouch for you, I am much more inclined to think about your guest post offer.
+- Please get to know the blogger, it is Networking that works the best.
+If I know of you or know someone who will vouch for you, I am much more inclined to think about your guest post offer.
 How to get to know someone?
 Include a link to their content in your blog, and leave comments (that are not simply, “Hi I really like your content”, I delete those comments quickly too) on their site.
 Ask them questions in the comments, show you are reading their site and are interested in what they write.
-Once you can fake genuine interest, you are more likely to get a favorable response.
+Once you can fake genuine interest, you will likely get a favourable response.

 - Figure out what the site you want to Guest Post thinks.
 As an example sending me an offer of writing a post about how great Pay Day Loan places are is really not going to fly (and you will get a rude response from me).

-If I have sent you a rude “get lost” e-mail when you have sent me a guest post request, I apologize, for a while I really got miffed at this whole thing.
-If I have not replied to you, take the hint, you need to build up some credibility with me before I will answer you.
+I apologize if I sent you a rude “get lost” e-mail when you sent me a guest post request; I got miffed at this whole thing for a while.
+If I have not replied to you, take the hint, you need to build up credibility with me before I answer you.

-It has taken me 6 years to build up the meager readership, I don’t need a weird guest post to alienate the few readers I have, thus I shy away from them.
+It has taken me many years to build up the meagre readership; I don’t need a weird guest post to alienate my few readers; thus, I shy away from them.